KevinCoble/AIToolbox/README.md

 A toolbox of AI modules written in Swift:  Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP, Mixture of Gaussians, Logistic Regression

 This framework uses the Accelerate library to speed up computations.
-Written for Swift 2.2.
-Will update to 3 when officially released
+Written for Swift 3.0.
+Earlier versions are Swift 2.2 compatible

 SVM ported from the public domain LIBSVM repository See https://www.csie.ntu.edu.tw/~cjlin/libsvm/ for more information